 David’s appeal to God reflects his reliance on divine intervention amidst the moral decay of his society.
 He highlights God’s promise to protect the oppressed, demonstrating his belief in God’s justice and faithfulness.

-Today, we find ourselves facing modern injustices that require commitment to prayer and action.
-The same commitment exemplified by Dr. King and King David.
-Among these is the issue of abortion—a profound injustice against the unborn.
+Today, we face modern injustices requiring commitment to prayer and action.
+Dr. King and King David exemplified the same commitment.
+Among these is the issue of abortion—a profound injustice against the preborn.

-These historical figures provide inspiration for us.
-Indeed, with this inspiration we are called to intercede for those who cannot speak for themselves.
+These historical figures inspire us.
+Indeed, with this inspiration, we are called to intercede for those who cannot speak for themselves.
 We must work toward a society where the sanctity of life is upheld from conception.

 As we reflect on the powerful prayers of these leaders, let us also commit to prayerful advocacy in our time.
 Let us pray for the strength to confront evil with love.
 Strength to speak out against injustice.
 Strength to support women in difficult situations with compassion and practical aid.
 Dr. King prayed for unity and justice among all races.
-King David sought protection for the needy.
-We too should pray for a world where every life, born and unborn, is valued and cherished.
+King David sought protection for people in need.
+We, too, should pray for a world where every life, born and preborn, is valued and cherished.

 Many Christians express intense emotions of sadness, anger, and confusion when thinking about the sanctity of human life.
-These emotions should always be triggers for us to pray.
+These emotions should always be triggers for us to pray strong pro-life prayers.

 Lectio Divina, or “divine reading,” throws a wrench into our modern, high-speed information consumption habits.
 This ancient practice of engaging with Scripture isn’t about fast-tracking knowledge or skimming for quick insights.
 It’s about a deep, soul-stirring transformation that occurs when we truly slow down and immerse ourselves in the Word of God.
 It challenges us to pause and dive deep, allowing Scripture to seep into the very marrow of our bones—a radical shift from how we typically engage with text today.